navyarojin/trivega/README.md

 make sim N=3
 ```

-Run the Vivado/XSim equivalent in GUI mode:
+Run the Vivado equivalent in GUI mode:

 ```text
 make viv_sim
 ```

-Run the Vivado/XSim equivalent with a specific matrix size:
+Run the Vivado equivalent with a specific matrix size:

 ```text
 make viv_sim N=3
 ```

-Run the Vivado/XSim equivalent in batch mode:
+Run the Vivado equivalent in batch mode:

 ```text
 make viv_sim_batch
 ```

-The Vivado/XSim flow compiles the same RTL and testbench files as `make sim`,
-passes the same `MATRIX_N` setting, and recreates the waveform groups from
-`scripts/sim/wave.do`.

 Run simulation through the Python image flow.
 The `--task` argument accepts a task number from 1-14: